 Mother squirrels keep their babies in the nest in high trees to protect them from foxes and birds of prey.
 Baby squirrels look like miniature adult squirrels.
 They are independent after ten to twelve weeks.

-Interesting Facts about Squirrel in England
+Interesting Facts about Squirrels in England

 There are more than two hundred species of squirrels which can be found in every continent except Antarctica and Australia.
 Squirrels can be categorised into three different types: ground squirrels, tree squirrels and flying squirrels.